 Dattatreya Square is located to the east of Bhaktapur Durbar Square and Taumadhi square and is often called Tachapal Tole.
-Dattatreya sguare is also the oldest of all the squares in Bhakataur.
+Dattatreya square is also the oldest of all the squares in Bhaktapur.

 Dattatreya Square is often referred to as Dattatreya Tole which is because "tole" means "market street area" in Nepali.
 The area still has some old market stalls that are now "corner stores".

 The square has an open central area with two main temples along with a smaller one.
-There are also two museums and a host of side streets leading off to markets, monumnets and yet more temples.
+There are also two museums and a host of quiet side streets leading off to markets, monuments and yet more temples.

 Did you know?